 Apply heat.
-After the first few days, alternating cold therapy with the application of heat may help reduce pain and increase circulation.
+After the first few days, alternating cold therapy with the application of heat may help relieve back strain and increase circulation.
 Try a 20-20-20 rule: 20 minutes of an ice pack followed by a 20-minute break, then 20 minutes of heat.
 Repeat as necessary, allowing 20 minutes between hot or cold therapy.Our sports therapy wrap is perfect to ease the strained muscles in the back.

 For strains in lower back muscles, treatment might also include light, low-impact exercise to help maintain range of motion and build muscle strength.3 Walking, cycling, and swimming are some good options for staying active while recovering from lower back muscle strains.